 By Ashiraf Ssebandeke

-Writer is the country representative, African Sickle cell News and World Report
+The writer is the Country Representative of the African Sickle cell News and World Report Nigeria